Electron-mediated entanglement of two distant macroscopic ferromagnets within a nonequilibrium spintronic device: Abstract

 \section{Abstract}

-Using the nascent concept of quantum spin-transfer torque [A.\,Zholud\,{\em et\,al.},\,Phys.\,Rev.\,Lett.\,{\bf 119}, 257201\,(2017); M.\,D.\,Petrovi\'{c}\,{\em et\,al.},\,Phys.\,Rev.\,X\,{\bf 11},\,021062\,(2021)],\,\,we predict that a charge current pulse can be harnessed to entangle localized quantum spins of two spatially separated ferromagnets (FMs) within a FM$_p$/NM/FM$_a$ spin-valve spintronic device, where a normal metal (NM) spacer separates a spin-polarizer (FM$_p$) from a spin-analyzer (FM$_a$) FM layer.
-The injection of a current pulse endows the spin-valve system with rich nonequilibrium dynamics, where a quantum superposition of many-body states places the spatially separated FM layers into a mixed entangled state, after tracing out the degrees of freedom of the conduction electrons.
-This is due to a transfer of spin angular momentum from conduction electrons to the localized spins via a quantum spin-transfer torque mechanism that remains active even for {\em collinear but antiparallel} arrangements of the FM$_p$ and FM$_a$ magnetizations, a situation in which the conventional spin-torque is absent.
-The dynamical build-up of mixed-state entanglement between the FM layers is quantified by calculating the mutual logarithmic negativity, entanglement entropy and mutual information over time via fully quantum many-body approaches.
-The effect of decoherence on our scheme, the use of multi-electron pulses and the scaling with system size are also analyzed in an effort to ascertain the robustness of our predictions under realistic experimental conditions.
-Finally, we propose a ``current-pump/X-ray-probe'' scheme, utilizing ultrafast X-ray spectroscopy, which can witness nonequilibrium entanglement of the FM layers by extracting their time-dependent quantum Fisher information.
+Using the nascent concept of quantum spin-transfer torque [A.\,Zholud\,{\em et\,al.},\,Phys.\,Rev.\,Lett.\,{\bf 119}, 257201\,(2017); M.\,D.\,Petrovi\'{c}\,{\em et\,al.},\,Phys.\,Rev.\,X\,{\bf 11},\,021062\,(2021)],\,\,we demonstrate that a current pulse can be harnessed to entangle quantum localized spins of two spatially separated ferromagnets (FMs) which are initially unentangled.
+The envisaged setup comprises a spin-polarizer (FM$_p$) and a spin-analyzer (FM$_a$) FM layers separated by normal metal (NM) spacer.
+The injection of a current pulse into the device leads to a time-dependent superposition of many-body states characterized by a high degree of entanglement between the spin degrees of freedom of the two distant FM layers.
+The non-equilibrium dynamics are due to the transfer of spin angular momentum from itinerant electrons to the localized spins via a quantum spin-torque mechanism that remains active even for {\em collinear but antiparallel} arrangements of the FM$_p$ and FM$_a$ magnetizations (a situation in which the conventional spin-torque is absent).
+We quantify the mixed-state entanglement generated between the FM layers by tracking the time-evolution of the full density matrix and analyzing the build-up of the mutual logarithmic negativity over time.
+The effect of decoherence and dissipation in the FM layers due to coupling to bosonic baths at finite temperature, the use of multi-electron current pulses and the dependence on the number of spins are also considered in an effort to ascertain the robustness of our predictions under realistic conditions.
+Finally, we propose a ``current-pump/X-ray-probe'' scheme, utilizing ultrafast X-ray spectroscopy, that can witness nonequilibrium and transient entanglement of the FM layers by extracting its time-dependent quantum Fisher information.